YipengHu/MPHY0043/tutorials/scopic/readme.md

 # Vision and Workflow

-This space is reserved with details will be discussed in the lecture.
+This space is reserved with details that will be discussed in the lecture.